The Joy of Music

 The Joy of Music is Leonard Bernstein's first book, originally published as a hardcover in 1959 by Simon & Schuster.
 The first UK edition was published in 1960 by Weidenfeld & Nicolson.
-It was translated into German (1961), Danish (1969), Slovenian (1977), Hebrew (1973 and 1977), Chinese (1987).
-The first edition was reprinted seven times and published in several further editions, including as a paperback and ebook.
+It was translated into German (1961), Danish (1969), Slovenian (1977), Hebrew (1973 and 1977), and Chinese (1987).
+The first edition was reprinted seven times and published in several further editions, including as a paperback and an ebook.

-In the books' introduction, "The Happy Medium", Bernstein discusses the nature of music and the difficulties of writing about it.
+In the book's introduction, "The Happy Medium", Bernstein discusses the nature of music and the difficulties of writing about it.

-The first part of the book, "Imaginary Conversations", is about Beethoven, meaning in music, and the difficulty to write popular tunes for serious composers.
+The first part of the book, "Imaginary Conversations", is about Beethoven, the meaning in music, and the difficulty of writing popular tunes for serious composers.

 A brief section, "Interlude: Upper Dubbing, Calif.", describes the peculiarities of composing film music.
 It was published on May 30, 1954, in The New York Times.

-The second part consists of seven scripts from the TV series Omnibus, three of which had been published between 1956 and 1958 in Vogue.
+The second section includes seven scripts from the TV series Omnibus, three of which were previously published between 1956 and 1958 in Vogue.
 They contain sheet music examples to illustrate the lecture; the sound examples from the lectures and actions on stage are described in the form of stage directions.